pythondev0101/flask-admin/README.md

-# LIKES Framework - Version 1
+# ez2ERP Application Framework
+It's similar to Django-Admin but with a ready to use modules and many more!

 ## Features